w3f/Grants-Program/applications/polkalokr.md

 #### Our Core Details

-Our smart contract will be built using WebAssembly (WASM) for use within the FRAME Contracts Pallet.
+Our smart contract will be built using any language that can compile down to WebAssembly (WASM), with a preference for RUST for use within the FRAME Contracts Pallet.
 Our product line will be supported by the following objects and methods.

 Gridlokr supports 3 types of locking transactions: